coastalgit/flight-plan/framework/FLIGHT-PLAN-SPECKIT-SETUP.md

 **DO:**
 - ✅ Run this from PROJECT directory (has docs/project-prd.md)
 - ✅ Check for `.specify/` directory (not `memory/` at root)
+- ✅ Generate THREE files: constitution.md, project-spec.md, project-plan.md
-- ✅ Generate constitution.md from project files
+- ✅ Extract from PRD (don't duplicate, transform)
 - ✅ Use standalone project files (no ../../flight-plan-solution/ references)
 - ✅ Read `.flight-plan/FLIGHT-PLAN-PHASES.md` (local copy in project)

 **DON'T:**
 - ❌ Run this from solution directory
 - ❌ Look for `memory/` or `specs/` at root level (wrong structure)
-- ❌ Manually edit constitution.md (generate it)
+- ❌ Put requirements/tech stack in constitution.md (put in spec/plan files)
+- ❌ Create SpecKit's internal files (specs/[feature]/) - let SpecKit do that
 - ❌ Reference files outside project directory
 - ❌ Use examples/ folder for content